Great Russian Encyclopedia

 The chief editor of the encyclopedia was Yury Osipov, the president of the RAS.
-The editorial board had more than 80 RAS members, including the Nobel Prize laureates Zhores Alferov and Vitaly Ginzburg.
+The editorial board had more than 80 RAS members.

 The first, introductory volume, released in 2004, was dedicated to Russia.
 Thirty-five volumes were released between 2005 and 2017, covering the range from "A" to "Яя" (Yaya).
 The RAS plans to publish an updated version every five years, although it may not be issued in print after the first edition.

+On 17 June 2024 the project was suspended due to discontinued funding from the Russian government and by October 2024, its materials are being transferred to Ruwiki.

 Personnel and management

-Contributors

-The GRE print version has many contributors eminent in their fields, such as Nobel Laureate physicist Zhores Alferov, theoretical physicist and astrophysicist Vitaly Ginzburg.

 Editorial board

-Yury Osipov, a mathematician, President of RAS (1991-2013), is the GRE Editor in Chief and Chairman of the Scientific Editorial Board.
+Yury Osipov, a mathematician, President of RAS (1991–2013), is the GRE Editor in Chief and Chairman of the Scientific Editorial Board.